 TEXAS RACIAL EQUITY COLLABORATIVE (TREC): TREC is a consortium of individuals representing various organizations working together to combat racial disparities in all sectors of Texas life.

-TEXAS IMMIGRATION NETWORK (TIN): TIN brings together pediatricians, attorneys, educators, among others to work together to address the needs of New American Children.
+TEXAS IMMIGRATION NETWORK (TIN): TIN brings together pediatricians, attorneys, educators, among others to work together to address the needs of immigrant children.

 PUBLIC POLICY AND ADVOCACY WORKGROUP (PPAC): PPAC engages on common legislative items that will improve the status of children.
 PPAC also helps provide advocacy tools and support to organizations without policy or governmental affairs positions.

 HEALTH ADVISORY WORKGROUP: The Health Advisory Council is a coalition of members who are passionate about the health and wellness of Texas children.
 This group brings together health care professionals and public advocates to identify whole-child policy solutions.

 TEXAS ANTI-POVERTY AGENDA (TAPA): According to the most recent pre-pandemic data, Texas ranks 40th in the country with a child poverty rate of 19%.
 TAPA members agree that child poverty is the root cause of numerous societal issues for our state.
-Their efforts focus on policies that evidence shows will have a significant impact on lowering child poverty
+Their efforts focus on evidence-based policies to significantly reduce child poverty so children have a meaningful opportunity to thrive.